neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-1.md

    For the **IP Addresses** tab keep the default settings.

-   After completing this task, two virtual networks will be present in the Resource group.
+   After completing this task, two virtual networks will be created.

 ### Task 2: Create two Virtual Machines